devonwarren/pod-labeler-webhook/README.md

 # Pod Labeler Webhook
 **A Kubernetes Mutating Admission Controller Webhook that will copy labels from a namespace into pods automatically**

 A [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) will inject itself in the admission process to intercept changes in objects.
 In this case this will look at changes to Pod objects specifically.
-The webhook will take the pod info in and call the kubernetes api with a service to gather the labels from the namespace the pod is in and then re-apply (based on the `LABELS` variable) those labels to the pods.
+The webhook will take the pod info in, take the pod's namespace, and call the kubernetes api with a service account to gather the labels defined inside that namespace, and then re-apply (based on the `LABELS` variable) those labels to the pods.

 ## Setup